 Strongly support.
 Investing in our children’s future is the best investment we can make.
 It follows neuroscience data and proof in the economic returns.
 It’s a win-win for all.

-Strongly support!
-We can do much to accelerate our way to this goal by continuing to invest in our renewable energy future as a state, such as promoting programs like community solar, and continue to support the exportation of clean energy to surrounding states.
+Strongly support.
+We can do much to accelerate our way to this goal by continuing to invest in our renewable energy future as a state, such as promoting programs like community solar, and continuing to support the exportation of clean energy to surrounding states.

 The current system is working well and has worked well to keep New Mexicans safe.

 13. Would you support a merit-based evaluation system to determine how the state spends its capital outlay funding?

 I strongly support capital outlay being fully transparent.
 Anything we can do to ensure the funds distributed are meeting the needs of our local communities, I am on board.

 14. Do you believe former President Donald Trump’s claim that he was the legitimate winner of the 2020 presidential election?
 (Yes or No answer only, please)